Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/How to Upload.md

       samples and compounds will be extracted and added to the template to give you a head start.

-2. Fill in the template with your data
+2. Fill in the template with data about your samples
     - Follow the directions under the "Fill In" tab to flesh out your study doc with all the details of your study.